mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ---

 ## [Power and Current Analysis](@id ACOptimalPowerCurrentAnalysisManual)
-After obtaining the solution from the AC optimal power flow, we can calculate various electrical quantities related to buses and branches using the [`power!`](@ref power!(::AcPowerFlow)) and [`current!`](@ref current!(::AcPowerFlow)) functions.
-For instance, let us consider the power system for which we obtained the AC optimal power flow solution:
+After obtaining the solution from the AC optimal power flow, calculate various electrical quantities related to buses and branches using the [`power!`](@ref power!(::AcPowerFlow)) and [`current!`](@ref current!(::AcPowerFlow)) functions.
+For instance, consider the power system used to obtain the AC optimal power flow solution:
 ```@example acopfpower
 using JuliaGrid, JuMP # hide
 using Ipopt